Not-to-be-Missed Treasures and Pleasures From London's Ancient Past

 Did You Know?

 When William the Conqueror was crowned King of England on Christmas Day 1066, the crowd gathered in Westminster Abbey was asked in English to acknowledge him as their king.
 The responding shouts alarmed the nervous Norman guards waiting outside.
-They thought their leige lord was under attack.
+They thought their liege lord was under attack.
 Immediately, they set fire to all the buildings surrounding the Abbey.
-Who knows what they hoped to achieve with this maneuver.
+Who knows what they hoped to achieve with this manoeuvre.
 One would have thought that they would have rushed into the church to save their leader.
 At least they created a spectacular bonfire in celebration of his coronation.